vortexint/Crust/README.md

 ### The x86_64-unknown-none LLVM target

-Because kernels, modules, and similar software require extra attention when using such registers, the x86_64-unknown-none target will default to not enabling the usage of any vector or floating-point registers.
+Because kernels, modules, and similar software require extra attention when using such registers, the `x86_64-unknown-none` target will default to not enabling the usage of any vector or floating-point registers.
 The Linux kernel, for example, normally optimizes kernel entry and exit by not saving and restoring such registers; kernel code must explicitly request the use of such registers before running code that uses them, and once requested, the kernel must pay the additional overhead of saving userspace registers to make way for the kernel usage.
-Users of the x86 64-unknown-none target can still use such registers by using the target-feature technique, either for a full program or for individual functions.
+When using the `x86_64-unknown-none` target, we can still use such registers by using the target-feature technique, either for a full program or for individual functions.

 ### Disabling the Standard Library
 In a bare metal environment, no useable code has been loaded prior to the kernel.
 Without the software provided by an OS, the OS, along with the crates it uses, can only rely on the hardware to run.
 To prevent Rust from loading the standard library, the `no_std` attribute is used.